verifa/ansible-katas/3-define-an-inventory-file/README.md

 ```

 ## Exercise

-*Start by initialising the exercise by running ./setup.sh while inside of this exercise folder, and wait until you are put inside the workspace folder of the exercise environment.
-If you want to reset your environment at any time you can simply run the setup script again.*

 1. Open the `hosts` file.
 Insert each of the two generated ips from your terminal during setup into separate groups by replacing the `INSERT_IP_X_HERE` example text.